Bette Davis: 1942–1944: War years

-Davis showed little interest in the film Now, Voyager (1942), until Hal Wallis advised her that female audiences needed romantic dramas to distract them from the reality of their lives.
+Davis showed little interest for the role of repressed spinster Charlotte Vale in the drama film Now, Voyager (1942), until Hal Wallis advised her that female audiences needed romantic dramas to distract them from the reality of their lives.
 It became one of the better known of her "women's pictures".
 In one of the film's most imitated scenes, Paul Henreid lights two cigarettes as he stares into Davis's eyes, and passes one to her.
 Film reviewers complimented Davis on her performance, the National Board of Review commenting that she gave the film "a dignity not fully warranted by the script".
+She received her seventh Oscar nomination for Now, Voyager.
+That same year, she was also cast against type opposite Monty Woolley in the hit comedy The Man Who Came to Dinner (1942).